andrew/ultimate-awesome/README.md

 - [awesome-pdf](https://github.com/py-pdf/awesome-pdf) - A curated list of resources around PDF files.
 - [awesome-frontend-interview-resources](https://github.com/rajat-mehra05/awesome-frontend-interview-resources) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [awesome-tensorial-neural-networks](https://github.com/tnbar/awesome-tensorial-neural-networks) - A thoroughly investigated survey for tensorial neural networks.
-- [awesome-generalist-agents](https://github.com/cheryyunl/awesome-generalist-agents) - A curated list of papers for generalist agents.
 - [awesome-ton](https://github.com/copperbits/awesome-ton) - A curated list of awesome TON ecosystem 😎.
 - [awesome-python-resources-persian](https://github.com/DjangoEx/awesome-python-resources-persian) - Python-related resources made in Persian language.
 - [discord-resources](https://github.com/DTinker/discord-resources) - A curated list of awesome Discord modding resources.